mgnfy-view/nft-giveaway/README.md

 That's it.
 The giveaway should be up and running, and people can join in!
 Wait to find out who's the winner!

-After the giveaway has ended, you can use the removeGiveawayFromConsumers(), cancelSubscription(), and withdraw() methods to clean up and claim the remaining LINK tokens.
+After the giveaway has ended, you can use the removeGiveawayFromConsumers(), cancelSubscription(), and withdraw() methods to clean up and claim the unused LINK tokens.
 You can use the cleanup task for that:

 ```shell
 npx hardhat Cleanup --address "YOUR_DEPLOYED_GIVEAWAY'S_ADDRESS" --network <network-name>